vkargov/monogatari/perf.md

 ```
 In practice, it should fix ~50% of broken stack traces (assuming `mono`'s own stacks aren't broken).

+### Superultrahyperline
+LD_LIBRARY_PATH="$MY_LIBC_DIR"/build-tree/amd64-libc MONO_DEBUG=disable_omit_fp perf record -g mono-sgen -O=-aot --jitmap ...
+TODO: does disable_omit_fp affect aot?
+If it does, awesome, need to rebuild aot with it.
+If it doesn't, is there an easy way to amend that?

 Current build
 ==